lucendio/lecture-devops-infos/content/_index.md

 ## What's this about?

-This repository is the main entry point for the *DevOps* course.
+This website is the main entry point for the *DevOps* course.
 It's supposed to help you discover all the provided materials and explains how this course is organized.